Case Study

 Prototype reviews reported stronger confidence in response clarity, and the pattern is now used as the baseline for follow-up chat scenarios (proxy outcome).

-AI chat concept using answer, context, and next-step framing.
+AI chat interface showing answer, context, and next-step structure.

 5. Outcomes